-6 Things I Am Reminded of From Watching 'That 70's Show'
+6 Life Lessons Learned From 'That 70's Show'

 Eric, honey, could you get the Thanksgiving turkey out of the freezer?
 Oh, wait.
 It's a 20-pounder.
 Donna, could you get the Thanksgiving turkey out of the freezer?— Kitty Foreman